Skip to Content

 Feeding the animals at the animal experience is so much fun!

-Besides hiking, hiking in Glenorchy is quite limited on things to do so below we’ve highlighted the other main attractions in the area.
+Besides hiking, Glenorchy is a bit limited on things to do!
+So below I’ve highlighted the other main attractions in the area, including my favorite tours to Glenorchy from Queenstown.

-• Glenorchy Animal Experience – Visit this small little petting zoo surrounded by mountains and feed all the different animals on the property!
-Great for kids and adults alike, plus, admission is cheap.
+• Glenorchy Animal Experience – For an authentic New Zealand experience, you can actually visit a functional farm!
+The Glenorchy Animal Experience is a small petting zoo surrounded by mountains.
+Here, guests can feed all the different animals on the property including llamas, sheep, donkeys, mini horses, and more!
+This is great for kids and adults alike, plus, admission is cheap.

 Renting a Car, Campervan, or Motorhome in New Zealand